 As the legendary physicist Richard Feynman put it, “If some universal catastrophe was to engulf the world and humankind could retain only one scientific concept to rebuild civilization, what would it be?
 The chemist’s answer is almost invariably the Periodic Table of the Elements.“

-Memorable periodic tables
+A few more periodic tables

-- a spectacular interactive periodic table, in Latin
+- an interactive periodic table, in Latin

 - Josh Duck’s

-I followed along with IUPAC member Daniel Rabinovich in his own year of discovery, as he documented chemistry-related philatelic activities around the globe.
-Do read his narrative.
-View the beautiful stamps!
-He did an excellent job, conveying the excitement as each new stamp was issued.
+I followed along with IUPAC member Daniel Rabinovich in his own year of discovery, as he documented chemistry-related philatelic activities around the world.
+I like the title of his presentation at the 2012 American Chemical Society meeting in San Diego, “IYC 2011 Stamp Odyssey”.